 Is camp accessible?

-We can provide accommodations in a cabin that is fully accessible along with a fully accessible bathroom, and fully accessible food services.
-However, the nature of camp means navigating over rocky terrain.
+We provide a sign language interpreter for camp.
+In addition, we can provide accommodations in a cabin that is fully accessible along with a fully accessible bathroom, and fully accessible food services.
+However, please keep in mind that the nature of camp means navigating over uneven dirt, since most of the site is not cemented.
 Feel free to contact us with any questions about accessibility, and we’ll be happy to help manage logistics to make camp workable for you.

 I’m a trans-woman, can I come to camp?

 I’m a trans-man or non-binary, can I come to camp?